We look after your interests

 Things were good.
 And then things turned bad very quickly.

 Things were bad because the financial regulators, especially in the US but also to some extent in Europe, fell asleep on the job.
 They allowed banks to expand their leverage from the time-tested 10x, up to 40x and beyond.
-They rubber-stamped the creation of financial products that made little sense, (such as CDOs squared, PIK loans etc…) except that they allowed yield starved investors to gorge themselves – but without realizing the risks they were taking as they did.
+They rubber-stamped the creation of financial products that made little sense, (such as squared CDOs, PIK loans etc...) except that they allowed yield starved investors to gorge themselves - but without realising the risks they were taking as they did.

 Could History repeat itself?